ArnaudBnd/ChatBot/README.md

 # ChatBot

-Réalisation d'un chatBot avec l'utilisation de plusieurs APIs.
+Realization of a chatBot with several APIs.

 ### Installing